What is the IPPR Oxford Media Convention?

 More information on the programme will soon be released here.

 IPPR, the Institute for Public Policy Research, is the UK’s leading progressive think tank.
 We are an independent charitable organisation with our main office in London.
 IPPR North is based in Manchester and Newcastle.
 IPPR Scotland in Edinburgh.

 Our primary purpose is to conduct and promote research into, and the education of the public in, the economic, social and political sciences, science and technology, the voluntary sector and social enterprise, public services, and industry and commerce.
 Other purposes include to advance physical and mental health, the efficiency of public services and environmental protection or improvement; and to relieve poverty, unemployment, or those in need by reason of youth, age, ill-health, disability, financial hardship, or other disadvantage.

 Why should I attend the IPPR Oxford Media Convention?

 If you work or campaign in the media sector and have an interest in its renewal, reform, and future, then the IPPR Oxford Media Convention is for you.

-Not only is this year’s programme covering topics that we think are essential to renewing our media ecosystem, the event also offers you and your organisation an opportunity to touch base with leading voices in the media sector.
+2022 is a crucial year for the media, with several major developments prompting big questions for the industry.
+This conference offers you and your organisation the opportunity to touch base with leading voices in the media sector during a time of change.
 You will have the opportunity to listen to experts in the field, to take part in high level conversations and make sure your organisation’s views, priorities and interests are heard.

 How are the tickets priced?